Roy Nissany: 2015

-In 2015 Nissany moved to the Formula Renault 3.5 Series with Tech 1 Racing alongside Aurélien Panis.
+In 2015, Nissany moved to the Formula Renault 3.5 Series with Tech 1 Racing alongside Aurélien Panis.
 Nissany took a podium finish with third place at the Red Bull Ring, and ended the season 13th in the championship with 27 points to Panis' 42.

 2016

-He moved to Lotus for the 2016 season alongside René Binder.
-Nissany's 2016 season was more successful; he claimed three pole positions, three race wins and four further podium finishes to end the season fourth in the championship, ahead of Binder and behind future Formula 2 competitor Louis Delétraz.
+Nissany moved to Lotus for the 2016 season alongside René Binder.
+His 2016 season was more successful; he claimed three pole positions, three race wins and four further podium finishes to end the season fourth in the championship, ahead of Binder and behind future Formula 2 competitor Louis Delétraz.

 2017

 Nissany then moved to RP Motorsport for 2017 as the series became the World Series Formula V8 3.5.
 Nissany was one of only eight full-time drivers in the series, which folded the following year due to a lack of entries.
 Nissany had another successful season, winning a race at the Circuito de Jerez and claiming five more podium places to finish fifth in the championship.